XinyuJi/Leetcode-Study/README.md

 - [167] Two Sum II - Input array is sorted *
 - [283] Move Zeroes (30-Day LeetCoding Challenge[Day4]) *
 - [485] Max Consecutive Ones *
+- [941] Valid Mountain Array *
 - [977] Squares of a Sorted Array *
 - [1089] Duplicate Zeros *
 - [1295] Find Numbers with Even Number of Digits *
+- [1299] Replace Elements with Greatest Element on Right Side
 - [1346] Check If N and Its Double Exist *
 - [1351] Count Negative Numbers in a Sorted Matrix *
 - [1365] How Many Numbers Are Smaller Than the Current Number
 - [1389] Create Target Array in the Given Order
 - [1394] Find Lucky Integer in an Array *
 - [1399] Count Largest Group *
+- [1413] Minimum Value to Get Positive Step by Step Sum (Biweekly Contest 24) *
+- [1414] Find the Minimum Number of Fibonacci Numbers Whose Sum Is K (Biweekly Contest 24

 Medium
 - [33] Search in Rotated Sorted Array *